SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 was developed using the python web-application framework [Flask](https://palletsprojects.com/p/flask/).
 The application runs on the local intranet, so only computers on the Auditor's network can access the web page.

-The application serves as a GUI wrapper around the CAUV database, so users can easily input a submission's values, check for errors against the database, and submit the new values to the database.
+The application serves as a Graphical User Interface (GUI) wrapper around the CAUV database, so users can easily input a submission's values, check for errors against the database, and submit the new values to the database.

-The database and application server are stored in the O:Drive which only the Auditor's Office has access to;
+The application's serve and database are stored in the O:Drive which only the Auditor's Office has access to;

 ```
 O:\\GIS\\CAUV_Form
 ```